kourpanagiotis/ICE-UNIWA/README.md

 # ICE-UNIWA
-Assignments for my degree at the Informatics and Comouter Engineering Department, University of West Attica.
+Assignments for my degree at the Informatics and Computer Engineering Department, University of West Attica.